All Saints (group): Solo careers

 Melanie Blatt was the first member to record after the group disbanded.
 In September 2001, she collaborated with Artful Dodger on the track "TwentyFourSeven", which peaked at number six in the UK.
 In February 2002, Blatt replaced Kelis's vocals on the UK release of the track "I'm Leavin'" by Outsidaz and Rah Digga; the single reached number 42.
 Her third single, "Do Me Wrong", was released in August 2003 through London Records and peaked at number 18.
 Blatt was dropped by the label due to low sales, and the album she was working on at the time never materialised.
 In April 2005, Blatt returned to the music industry with a new single, "See Me", which was included on the Robots film soundtrack and peaked at number 78 in the UK.
 The single was released through Swollen Ankle Ltd, with whom Blatt began working on an album.
 During mid-2005, she played small venues in the UK and performed material from the album, which was shelved when All Saints reunited in early 2006.
 In 2013 and 2015, she was a judge and mentor on The X Factor in New Zealand.

 Natalie and Nicole Appleton wrote and recorded their own album, formed the duo Appleton and signed a contract with Polydor Records.
 In September 2002, the Appleton sisters launched their first single, "Fantasy", which reached number two in the UK.
 Their autobiography, Together, was published the following month.
 Their second single, "Don't Worry", was released in March 2003 and reached number five in the UK before the release of their first album, Everything's Eventual, the same month.
 The album peaked at number nine; its final single was "Everything Eventually", which was released in July 2003 and peaked at number 38.
 Appleton and Polydor subsequently parted ways.
+In 2025, and the following year, they released "Falling into You", their first single in 23 years.

 Shaznay Lewis released her first solo single, "Never Felt Like This Before", in July 2004; it reached number eight in the UK.
 Her album Open followed two weeks later via London Records and peaked at number 22, although the second single, "You", charted only at number 56.
 In November 2004, Lewis was one of the artists involved in the Band Aid 20 re-recording of "Do They Know It's Christmas?".
 In early 2008, Lewis collaborated with Wideboys on the UK top forty hit "Daddy O".
 On 17 May 2024, Lewis released her second solo album, Pages, 20 years after the release of Open.